 HF Radar map (Click on the stations dots for more information)

 Map of locations of the 105 HFRs included in the current EuroGOOS Task Team inventory (as March 2020).
-The ongoing systems (59) are plotted in green, future installations (20) in yellow and historical deployments (26) in purple.
-33 HFRs (pulsing circles) are (or were) sending data in NRT to the HFR node.
+The ongoing systems (59) are plotted in green, future installations (20) in yellow and non functioning stations (26) in purple (including historical deployments or currently inactive stations).
+28 HFRs are connected to the HFR node (pulsing circles) sending data in near real time.